-With each Google update, good content – that’s good writing – becomes more and more important.
+With each Google update, good, strongly branded content and copy becomes more and more important.
 (I say that as if there were a time when it wasn’t important: this isn’t even true.)
 Relevant content with a clear message – yes.
 Using bright baubles of words, sentences with tantalising textures, sublime sounds, and hitting the reader’s feels are also very, very important.
 Well-branded business offerings that humans recognise easily first, then google.
 Do you want to be noticed?
 Then don’t be beige.

 “When you have a strength, effing nail it”

 That’s what one of my coaches at the gym said to me once, and it’s something I apply in other areas of my life.
 So, while I completely I like the cut of SEO’s jib enough to produce this Introductory Guide, there’s no replacing compelling, fun, strongly branded copy is the other half of the equation.
 Who’s reading your well-ranked stuff if it’s boring or badly written?
 No one.

 So let’s get real: unless you’re a writer, when you write your own copy you need to be open to the idea that it might be….well, crap.
 And if you’re a writer who writes their own copy, you might find it’s soooo much harder to tell your own story.
 That’s where I come to the fore.
-Because I when I write copy, it’s attention-grabbing, blurb-aliciously beautiful storytelling, bold, brave words, oh and I do humour too.
+Because I when I write copy, it’s persuasive and attention-grabbing, blurb-aliciously bold and beautiful chock full of brave words.
+Oh and I do humour too.
 If you like the sound of that, or you really liked my Introductory Guide to SEO, my books will open for the right client.
 If you think that’s you – let’s talk.